joelhooks/joelhooks-com/source/_posts/2014-02-06-stop-writing-for-loops-start-using-underscorejs.markdown

 "The hell you say?"

 It's true.
 Cold turkey.
-Not a single one, and my code is easier to understand because of my abstinence.
+Not a single one (ok, you caught me, I just wrote a couple above), and my code is easier to understand because of my abstinence.

 How'd I do it?